emqx/emqx-docs/en_US/deploy/install-debian-ce.md

-# Install EMQX Open Source on Debian
+# Install EMQX on Debian

 This page guides you on installing and starting the latest EMQX on the Debian system.